 This is not a “which app is best” article.
-It is an operating-model decision.
+It is an operating-model decision about where active client truth should live — in lead tracking, pipeline, and follow-up (CRM-first) or in delivery tasks, milestones, and project execution (PM-first).

 If your process fails because client context gets lost between lead, delivery, and billing, your main issue is usually system-of-record mismatch.